Eugene22/policies/Privacy Policy for Aphorism Mobile App.md

 **Do third parties see and/or have access to information obtained by the Application?**

 Since the Application does not collect any information, no data is shared with third parties.

+**Children**
+Our Application does not address anyone under the age of 13.
+We do not knowingly collect personally identifiable information from anyone under the age of 13.
+We do not use the Application to knowingly solicit data from or market to children under the age of 13.

 **Security**